 Impact

-A remote unauthenticated attacker can trigger Corosync to perform an out‑of‑bounds read by sending a specially crafted User Datagram Protocol packet that exploits a wrong return value in the membership commit token sanity check.
-The resulting memory read can cause the Corosync service to crash, delivering a denial of service, and can expose a small portion of in‑memory data, which may contain sensitive information.
-The vulnerability is a classic example of an invalid function return value weakness, classified as CWE‑253.
+A remote unauthenticated attacker can trigger Corosync to perform an out‑of‑bounds read by sending a specially crafted User Datagram Protocol packet that exploits a wrong return value in the Corosync membership commit token sanity check.
+This leads to a denial of service and potentially discloses limited in‑memory data.
+The flaw is a classic instance of an invalid function return value weakness, identified as CWE‑253.

 Affected Systems